Rust never sleeps? Teams coming off NFL byes not worried

 NFL teams buck for a playoff bye all season.
 Then people wonder if those four lucky clubs are going to be rusty when they return in the divisional round.

-The football world will find out this weekend when the Chiefs, Patriots, Saints and Rams get into postseason action.
+The football world finds out this weekend when the Chiefs, Patriots, Saints and Rams get into postseason action.

 That January week off is coveted for a variety of reasons.
 Playing one less game decreases the chances of getting knocked out of the Super Bowl chase.
 Healing injuries is a critical piece of the puzzle.
 Extra time to strategize, particularly against an unfamiliar opponent, is a bonus.